 (E) A statement that a person may access the Internet by a computer to search for unclaimed property and a computer may be available as a service to the public at a local public library; and

-(2) Maintain a website or database that (i) is accessible by the public and electronically searchable, (ii) contains the names reported to the Administrator of all apparent owners for whom property is being held by the Administrator.
+(2) Maintain a website or database accessible by the public and electronically searchable, which contains the names reported to the Administrator of all apparent owners for whom property is being held by the Administrator.

 (d) The website or database maintained under subsection (c) of this section must include instructions for filing with the Administrator a claim to property and a printable claim form with instructions for its use.